soundpress/RulesOfNYC/docs/c13/index.rst

 (d) Mobile food vendor food protection course and fee.

-   (1) In accordance with §§ 81.15 (a)(1) and 89.07(b) of the Health Code, or successor provisions, all persons applying for a new mobile food vending license shall submit proof of successful completion of the Department's, or a Department approved equivalent, mobile food vendor food protection course, providing basic information on food safety deemed essential for compliance with requirements of the Health Code, State Sanitary Code and other applicable law.
+   (1) In accordance with 24 RCNY Health Code §§ 81.15(a)(1) and 89.07(b), or successor provisions, all persons applying for a new mobile food vending license shall submit proof of successful completion of the Department's, or a Department approved equivalent, mobile food vendor food protection course, providing basic information on food safety deemed essential for compliance with requirements of the Health Code, State Sanitary Code and other applicable law.

    (2) The fee payable to the Department for this course, including the costs of issuance of a mobile food vendor food protection certificate, shall be fifty-three dollars ($53.00).